Democratic Party (Andorra)

 The Democratic Party (Partit Demòcrata, PD) was a Christian-democratic political party in Andorra.
 Its final election was the 2001 Andorran parliamentary election.

 History

 The party was established in the run-up to the 2001 elections when the National Democratic Group split in two, with the Social Democratic Party also being formed.
 The new party received 22.7% of the vote and won five seats.

 Thereafter, the party did not contest any further elections.
+Their former candidates Enric Tarrado Vives and Julià Call i Raig joined the Andorran Democratic Centre–Century 21 coalition while Patrick Garcia Ricart led the Democratic Renewal list.